Control your whole home with the push of one button!

 Swapping the communications module (if necessary) can be accomplished with help from the following video.

 Now that you’re able to switch service, you’ll need to order the service package that best fits your needs.
 Since Surety is a month-to-month service, you can update or remove the features at any time.
 Depending on your needs, this package, may include everything for which you are looking in this process.
 Otherwise see the following service levels.
-24/7 central station monitoring is available with these plans.
+24/7 central station monitoring is available with this plan.

 Once your order for service has been processed, and your equipment has a usable cellular module with compatible firmware, follow the instructions found in the Surety welcome email, which you received after your service order was completed, to log in and start using your service.